Climdyn/qgs/documentation/source/files/user_guide.rst

 """"""""""""""""""""""""""

 With this method, the user has to provide directly the basis of functions of each component.
 These functions have to be symbolic function expressions, and should be provided using `Sympy`_.
-This has to be done using a :class:`~basis.base.SymbolicBasis` object, which is basically a list of Sympy functions.
+This has to be done using a :class:`~.basis.base.SymbolicBasis` object, which is basically a list of Sympy functions.

-The user can construct his own basis (see below) or use the various built-in Fourier basis provided with qgs: :class:`~basis.fourier.ChannelFourierBasis` or :class:`~basis.fourier.BasinFourierBasis`.
+The user can construct his own basis (see below) or use the various built-in Fourier basis provided with qgs: :class:`~.basis.fourier.ChannelFourierBasis` or :class:`~.basis.fourier.BasinFourierBasis`.
-In the latter case, convenient constructor functions have been defined to help the user get the Fourier basis: :meth:`~basis.fourier.contiguous_basin_basis` and :meth:`~basis.fourier.contiguous_channel_basis`.
+In the latter case, convenient constructor functions have been defined to help the user get the Fourier basis: :meth:`~qgs.basis.fourier.contiguous_basin_basis` and :meth:`~qgs.basis.fourier.contiguous_channel_basis`.
 These functions create `contiguous` Fourier basis for two different kind of boundary conditions (a zonal channel or a closed basin) shown on the first figure in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)`.

 .. note::

     A `contiguous` Fourier basis means here that the Fourier modes are all present in the model up to a given maximum wavenumber in each direction (`zonal and meridional`_).
     Hence one has only to specify the maximum wavenumbers (and the model's domain aspect ratio) to these constructor functions.
-One can also create non-`contiguous` Fourier basis by specifying wavenumbers explicitly at the :class:`~basis.fourier.ChannelFourierBasis` or :class:`~basis.fourier.BasinFourierBasis` instantiation (see the section :ref:`files/user_guide:3.1 A simple example` for an example).
+One can also create non-`contiguous` Fourier basis by specifying wavenumbers explicitly at the :class:`~.basis.fourier.ChannelFourierBasis` or :class:`~.basis.fourier.BasinFourierBasis` instantiation (see the section :ref:`files/user_guide:3.1 A simple example` for an example).

-Once constructed, the basis has to be provided to the :class:`~.params.QgParams` object by using dedicated methods: :meth:`~.params.QgParams.set_atmospheric_modes`, :meth:`~.params.QgParams.set_oceanic_modes` and :meth:`~.params.QgParams.set_ground_modes`.
+Once constructed, the basis has to be provided to the :class:`~.params.QgParams` object by using dedicated methods: :meth:`~qgs.params.QgParams.set_atmospheric_modes`, :meth:`~qgs.params.QgParams.set_oceanic_modes` and :meth:`~qgs.params.QgParams.set_ground_modes`.
 With the constructor functions, one can activate the mandatory atmospheric layer by typing

 .. code:: ipython3

-    from basis.fourier import contiguous_channel_basis
+    from qgs.basis.fourier import contiguous_channel_basis
     basis = contiguous_channel_basis(2, 2, 1.5)
     model_parameters.set_atmospheric_modes(basis)